Arrowroot

-Arrowroot is a starch obtained from the rhizomes (rootstock) of several tropical plants, traditionally Maranta arundinacea, but also Florida arrowroot from Zamia integrifolia, and tapioca from cassava (Manihot esculenta), which is often labeled arrowroot.
-In Kenya it is mostly confused as Nduma but that is a different variant.
-Polynesian arrowroot or pia (Tacca leontopetaloides), from Palawan-Philippines arrowroot ("uraro/araro"), Guyana arrowroot (Dioscorea alata), Japanese arrowroot (Pueraria lobata), also called kudzu, and purple arrowroot Canna indica, are used in similar ways.
-In Odisha, India, it is called ପାଳୁଅ (paḷua).
+Arrowroot is a starch obtained from the rhizomes (rootstock) of several tropical plants, traditionally in particular Maranta arundinacea, but also Florida arrowroot (Zamia integrifolia), as well as tapioca from cassava (Manihot esculenta), which is often labeled arrowroot.
+In Kenya, "arrowroot" refers to nduma, a plant known elsewhere as taro.
+Polynesian arrowroot or pia (Tacca leontopetaloides), Guyana arrowroot (Dioscorea alata), Japanese arrowroot or kudzu (Pueraria lobata), and purple arrowroot (Canna indica) are used in similar ways.

+M. arundinacea is called ପାଳୁଅ (paḷua) in Odisha, India, and uraró/araró in the Philippines, where it is the base starch of a popular cookie.